OverlayPlugin/OverlayPlugin/docs/fork_update.md

 ## 4) Close and reopen ACT

-During this process, ACT will prompt you with `ACT Restart Requested` and `Restarting ACT is required to complete changes`.
+During this process, ACT may prompt you with `ACT Restart Requested` and `Restarting ACT is required to complete changes`.
-You are welcome to click this any time it shows up.
+You are welcome to click this any time it shows up and restart ACT.
-However, once you are done with all of the above three steps, click `Restart` or manually close and reopen ACT yourself.
+However, once you are done with all of the above three steps, click `Restart` or manually close and reopen ACT yourself one final time.